RESEARCH STARTER

 Background

 As the IUPAC definition notes, corrosion can compromise the functional integrity of the affected material, and for this reason, industrial engineering efforts prioritize corrosion prevention as a primary objective.
-According to the Financial Times in 2022, corrosion costs the global economy about $3 trillion each year in damage to steel buildings and infrastructure.
+According to a study by NACE International, which became part of the Association for Materials Protection and Performance (AMPP) in 2021, corrosion costs the global economy about $2.5 trillion each year, representing approximately 3.4 percent of global gross domestic product, and available corrosion-control practices could reduce those costs by 15 to 35 percent.

 Beyond the economic costs, corrosion can also pose serious risks to human health and safety.
 Corrosion-related failure has been cited as a primary or secondary cause of many bridge collapses, industrial accidents, and oil and gas pipeline explosions.
 Prominent examples include an El Paso, Texas, pipeline explosion that killed twelve people in the summer of 2000 and a dangerous tank leak detected in 2013 at a nuclear power plant in Fukushima, Japan.
 Because of corrosion, a ride at the Ohio State Fair in 2017 collapsed, killing one person and injuring seven others.